Global Settings

 pgCodeKeeper basic settings

-• Format object code automatically allows display and save the formatted function code in plpgsql and sql according to the SQL Editor formatting settings.
+Format object code automatically allows display and save the formatted objects code according to the SQL Editor formatting settings.
 For more info about the code formatting settings, see Formatting.

 You can specify the objects that should not be considered when comparing databases on the pgCodeKeeper -> Ignored objects settings page.

-The Black list - White list switch allows to invert black list to white list and the other way around.
+The Black list - White list switch allows the user to invert black list to white list and the other way around.

 Note

-In this case, the list of excluded objects will be general and will expand its effect at all the projects present in the projects directory.
-A detailed description of work with lists see in Ignore List.
+In this case, the list of excluded objects will be general and will apply its effect to all the projects present in the projects directory.
+For a detailed description of work with lists, see the Ignore List section.

 DB update